Getting to Wolf’s Lair

 By car

 This is the easiest way.
 Apart from the obvious flexibility and independence compared to public transportation, it gives you a chance to visit other fascinating places nearby.
-Like the Mamerki bunkers or the Masurian canal near Węgorzewo.
+Like the Mamerki bunkers or the Masurian Canal near Węgorzewo.
 Google Maps works very well in the area, so you can safely use it for your planning.
 Use this link to set the destination.

-By train or bus
+By train

-Getting to Wolf’s Lair from Kętrzyn is relatively easy.
+Once in Kętrzyn, getting to Wolf’s Lair is easy.

 - You can take a taxi.